MicrosoftDocs/power-automate-docs/articles/task-mining-overview.md

 ---
-title: Overview of the task mining capability
+title: Overview of task mining
-description: Learn about using the task mining capability to help you better understand workflows and begin automating to reclaim time.
+description: Learn about task mining to help you better understand workflows and begin automating to reclaim time.
 author: donums
 contributors:
   - donums